MicrosoftDocs/biztalk-docs/biztalk/core/update-references-to-bam-primary-import-database-name-and-connection-string.md

     5. On the **File** menu, click **Save**.

-12. Restart the BizTalk Application service.
+11. Restart the BizTalk Application service.

-    1. Click **Start**, click **Run**, and then type **services.msc**.
+    1. Open **services.msc**.

-    2. Right-click the **BizTalk Service BizTalk Group: BizTalkServerApplication** service and then click **Start**.
+    2. Right-click the **BizTalk Service BizTalk Group: BizTalkServerApplication** service, and then **Start**.

-13. Enable any BAM cube update and data maintenance DTS packages.
+12. Enable any BAM cube update and data maintenance DTS packages.

-14. To resolve any incomplete trace instances, see [How to Resolve Incomplete Activity Instances](../core/how-to-resolve-incomplete-activity-instances.md).
+13. To resolve any incomplete trace instances, see [Resolve Incomplete Activity Instances](../core/how-to-resolve-incomplete-activity-instances.md).

 ## See Also
  [Backing Up and Restoring BAM](../core/backing-up-and-restoring-bam.md)